No script

 Built between the 15th and 16th centuries, these monasteries are known for their impressive exterior frescoes which depict scenes from the bible and are incredibly well preserved despite their age - almost by miracle!

-Each of the monasteries’ frescoes use different colours to depict saints, major Biblical scenes and local legends.
-The quality and style of these paintings is truly impressive considering how old they are.
+These monasteries feature vivid frescoes depicting saints, Biblical scenes, and local legends.
+Their artistry is remarkable given their age.
 And because they're so well preserved with only minor works carried out over hundreds of years, religious people believe these churches have significant spiritual power and meaning.

 The Semering Oravita-Anina train in Timisoara